3 Murals of Taapuna - Punaauia - French Polynesia - 2025

 Hitia’a College - French Polynesia - 2023

-Together, we worked on a piece that explores the richness of the cultural heritage specific to Hitia’a, particularly the legend of Queen Teura and the valley of Fara’ura.
-Throughout the workshops, I guided the students through the various stages of creating the mural, integrating their ideas and teaching them artistic techniques.
+As part of my art project in Hitia'a, I had the opportunity to collaborate with middle school students and Raimiti Ravelo to create a mural.
+Together, we worked on a piece that explores the rich cultural heritage specific to Hitia'a, particularly the legend of Queen Teura and the Fara'ura Valley.
+Throughout the workshops, I guided the students through the various stages of creating the mural, incorporating their ideas and teaching them artistic techniques.

 Tunnel Henri IV - Paris - France - 2023